digital-craftsman-de/cqs-routing/docs/handler-wrapper.md

 ## Request locking

-There are some requests which can't be run in parallel.
-For such requests we can use the symfony lock bundle and a custom handler wrapper.
+There are some requests which must not be run in parallel.
+For such requests we can use the Symfony lock bundle and a custom handler wrapper.

 With our example we create and acquire a lock depending on the user id.
-So we prevent that a user is able to create multiple news entries at the same time.
+So we prevent that a user is able to create multiple news articles at the same time.

 The priority of `prepare` is very high and the priority of `finally` is very low.
 This way we can make sure that the lock is created before a doctrine transation is created and released after the transaction is commited or rolled back.
 So we know that those handler wrappers don't interfere with each other.

 ```php
 <?php